 5. Pay Tuition

-All International students are required to pay their full tuition in advance or you will not be able to attend class.
-We ask that you have your tuition paid before entering the country.
-Download the Financial Information Packet for key dates to keep in mind.
+All International students are required to pay their full tuition by the International Payment Deadline or you will be unable to register.
+Download the Financial Packet for key dates to keep in mind.

 6. Entering the U.S.